 That proved disappointing enough.
 But the article also included some less-than-flattering comments about Jobs.

-“Something is happening to Steve that’s sad and not pretty,” one colleague claimed.
+“Something is happening to Steve that’s sad and not pretty,” one colleague said.
 Plus, a Mac project originator said Jobs “would have made an excellent King of France.”

 Apple’s relationship with the media